ccaiman/ReporTN_templates/README.md

 # Motivation

-The DIDD therapeutic services team in the east region is comprised of subject-matter experts in occupational and speech therapy.
-They keep excellent event records for people supported by the state so that they can ultimately tailor therapeutic services to meet individual needs.
+The DIDD therapeutic services team in the east region keeps event records for people supported by the state so that they can ultimately tailor therapeutic services to meet individual needs.
 This is achieved through agency training and advocacy on behalf of supported people.
-However, retrieving actionable information from event data is time prohibitive due to their various consultative roles.
+However, retrieving actionable information from event data is time prohibitive with reporting methods in Excel and due to their various consultative roles.

 When considering alternative software for the team, `R` is a verified coding language available for state employees to use.
 These report